joeldierkes/text-indexing-WS24-25/README.md

 Note that some nice-to-have features are added and can be opted in via the cli arguments.

+### Tools

+Some common tools are found under `tools`.
+They aim to support the development process.

 ## ToDo

 - [x] 🌲 Implement the general trie traversal routines